 Grocery costs

 Food costs are also going to be very, very individual.
-Everyone has their own diet.
-Some people can only afford cheap products, while others like to eat out and consume fast food every single day.
+Everyone has their diet.
+Some people can only afford cheap products, while others like to eat out and consume fast food daily.

-Regardless of your routine, your grocery costs will most likely be the same as wherever you are living now.
-Unless you decide to ramp up your food intake or, on the contrary, save money on eating.
+Regardless of your routine, your grocery costs will most likely remain the same wherever you live now unless you decide to increase your food intake or, on the contrary, save money on eating.

-For some perspective, a family of two would probably average at about $400 per month if they were to shop for fresh foods 1-2 times per week.
+From some perspective, a family of two would probably average about $400 monthly if they shop for fresh foods 1-2 times weekly.
 This number may be helpful for you if you don’t know what your costs will be.

-However, we would advise you to base your grocery costs on your current costs.
-That’s the easiest way to go about it.
+However, we advise you to base your grocery costs on your current costs.
+That’s the easiest way to go.

-In addition, you may want to add an additional $200-300 to your monthly eating budget, if you can.
-When traveling to new places, you would probably want to have a taste of local foods.
+In addition, you may want to add $200-300 to your monthly eating budget if you can.
+You would probably want to taste local foods when traveling to new places.
 So why not have some headroom in the budget for such cases?

 Phone & internet

-Phone & internet is definitely a thing that you should include in your budget.
-You can’t really rely on the public wireless networks in RV parks because they are very often slow and overburdened.
-And besides, security may be an issue in them as well.
+You should include phone and internet in your budget.
+You can’t rely on RV parks’ public wireless networks because they are often slow and overburdened.
+Besides, security may be an issue for them as well.

-For some perspective, as of February 2019, Verizon’s Above Unlimited plan with 75GB 4G LTE and unlimited talk & text cost $60 monthly per line.
-Alternatively, a shared plan with 8GB 4G LTE with unlimited talk & text would cost $70 per month.
-You could base your calculations on these numbers, use your current expenses, or just research what kind of plans are available out there to see which one is better for you.
+For some perspective, as of the time of writing, Verizon’s Above Unlimited plan with 75GB 5G LTE and unlimited talk & text costs $50 monthly per line.
+Alternatively, a shared plan with 8GB, 4G LTE, and unlimited talk & text costs $60 monthly.
+You could base your calculations on these numbers, use your current expenses, or just research what plans are available to see which is better for you.

 Maintenance

 You will have to do regular maintenance on your RV.
-There are some basic things that you will need to be doing like changing oil or refilling on propane.
+Some basic things, like changing oil or refilling propane, will need to be done.
 In addition, accidents can happen, forcing you to spend quite some money on getting things back in order.

 For general-purpose maintenance, about $100 monthly should be quite enough.
 However, you would also want to have some spare money with you for emergencies.
-These emergencies could cost you hundreds or even thousands of dollars, so you should definitely leave as much headroom as you can in your budget for them.
+These emergencies could cost you hundreds or even thousands of dollars, so you should leave as much headroom as possible in your budget.

-Insurance can be quite a cost during RV traveling.
+Insurance can be quite a cost when traveling by RV.
 Depending on your vehicle and insurance package, you may need to spend $500-2000 per year, possibly even more.
-And you should really opt for better insurance packages if you can.
+And you should opt for better insurance packages if you can.

-If you will be traveling in a motorhome, you will need to ensure only it.
+If traveling in a motorhome, you will need to ensure only it.
 But if you were to buy any other kind of RV that needs to be towed to your car, you would need to insure both your tow car and the RV.
-This basically means that you would need to pay double the price we indicated earlier.
+This means you would need to pay double the price we indicated earlier.

 Health insurance

-Health insurance is a must-have as well.
-And this can be a big cost.
-In fact, it is one of the largest expenses nationwide in the US.
+Health insurance is also a must, and it can be expensive.
+It is one of the most significant expenses nationwide in the US.

 Unfortunately, it is pretty difficult to give an estimate of how much it is going to cost you.
 Health insurance costs change pretty frequently.
-And besides, your costs will depend on the insurance package, as well as how many people are with you.
+And besides, your costs will depend on the insurance package and how many people are with you.

-A couple of years back – in 2015, to be precise – the average American spent nearly $10 thousand on health care.
-By 2023, this number is expected to rise up to $14 thousand.
+To be precise, the average American spent nearly $10 thousand on healthcare several years ago.
+By 2025, this number is expected to rise to $16 thousand.
+Up and up and up.

 The key word here is “average”.
 Your actual expenses may be higher or lower.

-Let’s now add up all the costs we mentioned above.
-We’ll have a look at approximate expenses per month for two people.
+Let’s add up all the costs mentioned above.
+We’ll then look at the approximate expenses per month for two people.

 - $600 for the rig (if financed).